-Each SRCS building has a building level appropriate protocol regarding the permission of devices such as camera, iPods, cell phones, etc. If personal electronics rules are violated, the student will be directed by the staff person to either put the phone in a place it can't be used or bring the item to the office to be picked up at the end of the school day.
+If personal electronics rules are violated, the student will be directed by the staff person to either put the device/phone in a place it can't be used or bring the item to the office to be picked up at the end of the school day.
 For the 1st offense, the student will receive a warning.
-After 1 warninghas been given to students, a parent will be called, and the item may be held in the office until a parent comes to pick it up.
+After 1 warning has been given to students, a parent will be called, and the item may be held in the office until a parent comes to pick it up.
 If the student refuses to give the item to the faculty member, a discipline referral for insubordination will result.

-If a student chooses to bring a personal electronic device to school and it becomes lost, stolen or is damaged, it is not the responsibility of the school district to locate any lost or stolen devices.
-No cell phones areallowed to be used from 8:00 a.m to 3:15 p.m.
-All staff are expected to exemplify and reinforce this policy and help students develop an understanding of it in the school setting.
+If a student chooses to bring a personal electronic device, including phones, to school and it becomes lost, stolen or is damaged, it is not the responsibility of the school district to locate any lost or stolen devices.